mitchweaver/Discline/README.md

 If you have a specific issue that isn't listed here or in the wiki, post a github issue with a detailed explanation and I can try to get it fixed.
+Join the discord if you want live help.

 ### License
 -------------------------------